Embedded contact homology and open book decompositions: Review of embedded contact homology

-The map $\bdry$ was shown to satisfy $\bdry^2=0$ by Hutchings-Taubes~\cite{HT1,HT2}.
+The map $\bdry$ was shown to satisfy $\bdry^2=0$ by Hutchings and Taubes~\cite{HT1,HT2}.
 The homology of the chain complex $(ECC(M,\alpha,J),\bdry)$ is the {\em embedded contact homology} group $ECH(M,\alpha,J)$.
-It is independent of the choice of contact form $\alpha$, the complex structure $\xi$, and adapted almost complex structure $J$, by the work of Taubes~\cite{T2}.
+It is independent of the choice of contact form $\alpha$, the contact structure $\xi$, and adapted almost complex structure $J$, by the work of Taubes~\cite{T2}.
 Hence we are justified in writing $ECH(M)$.